Iron Munro: Development

 From 1981 to 1987, Roy Thomas wrote DC Comics' popular series All-Star Squadron, set on Earth-Two, a parallel universe based on the company's characters of the 1940s Golden Age of Comic Books.
 All-Star Squadron depicts a team of Earth-Two versions of characters like Superman, Batman, and Wonder Woman fighting in World War II.
 In 1985, DC launched the Crisis on Infinite Earths crossover storyline, which ultimately eliminated the company's Multiverse of parallel worlds in favor of a new unified continuity.
 This removed Superman and others from the World War II setting, and DC cancelled All-Star Squadron in 1987.

 DC charged Thomas with writing a follow-up series with new characters.
 He created Young All-Stars, featuring a new team of World War II-era superheroes.
 His concept was that the "displaced energy" of the removed superheroes generated analogs to replace them; as such, most of the new cast stood in for the heroes written out of the continuities.
 Iron Munro replaced Superman with similar powers and appearance; Flying Fox, Fury, and Neptune Perkins replaced Batman, Wonder Woman, and Aquaman respectively.

 Thomas' Iron Munro was inspired by two characters from 1930s pulp fiction.
 His name comes from Aarn Munro, the hero of John W. Campbell's 1934 science fiction novel The Mightiest Machine and some subsequent works.
-Campbell's character had incredible strength and agility from growing up on a high-gravity planet, the same explanation for Superman's powers in early stories.
+Campbell's character had incredible strength and agility from growing up on a high-gravity planet (Jupiter), the same explanation for Superman's powers in early stories.
 Notably, this is an inversion of Edgar Rice Burroughs' earlier character John Carter, an earthling whose strength increased on the smaller planet of Mars.
 Aarn Munro appeared in Shadow Comics as "Iron Munro" in the 1940s.
 Additionally, Iron Munro is based on Hugo Danner, the protagonist of Philip Wylie's 1930 novel Gladiator.
 Often viewed as a precursor to and possible inspiration for Superman, Hugo Danner likewise had otherworldly strength, speed, and impervious skin.
 In a nod to Superman's debt to Gladiator, Thomas made Iron Munro the son of Hugo Danner.